LinHeLurking/spider_for_glassy_shrine/README.md

-run llss_start.py after install the dependencies and it will ask you for a date to stop. any posts before the date you input will not be crawled. resultes are stored in the same folder. the folder nemed abstract stroes the abstract in txt tiles with date and title as their names. image folder stores the images.
+run llss_start.py after install the dependencies and it will ask you for a date to stop. any posts before the date you input will not be crawled. resultes are stored in the same folder. the folder nemed abstract stores the abstract in txt tiles with date and title as their names. image folder stores the images.

 # 中文说明